 1. Educational Leadership (Administration)

-An MEd in Educational Leadership provides the certification required for Florida principal positions and equips you to improve schools.
-With many veteran administrators retiring, Florida’s districts need fresh leaders, making this a strong investment for MEd graduates.
+An online MEd in Educational Leadership provides the certification required for principal roles and equips graduates to improve school performance.
+With many veteran administrators retiring, leadership remains a strong investment.

 2. Special Education

-Earning an MEd in Special Education deepens your skills in supporting students with disabilities and often leads to roles like ESE specialist or lead teacher.
-Florida offers incentives like bonuses in some districts for special education teachers, and advanced credentials can translate to salary supplements.
+An online MEd in Special Education strengthens skills for supporting students with disabilities and can lead to roles like ESE specialist or lead teacher.
+Some districts offer bonuses or supplements for advanced credentials in this area.

 3. Curriculum and Instruction